 - How early the application has been submitted.

 - Whether the team has paid the entry fee by the early registration deadline (all but $20 of the fee is refundable up to January 11, 2016 at 5 PM).

 If after submitting your application, you wish to revise it, just apply again.
 The last application completed before the deadline will be the one we will evaluate.

-National Capital Squash will reimburse up to $1500 for the following expenses: entry fees; travel expenses (train, bus or up to $0.55 per mile for up to two vehicles); and hotel accommodations for up to five rooms per night for two nights.
+National Capital Squash will reimburse up to $1500 for the following expenses: entry fees; travel expenses (train, bus or up to $0.55 per mile for up to two vehicles); and hotel accommodations for up to five rooms per night at up to $130 per night for two nights.
 Receipts must be provided in order to receive reimbursement.
 No other expenses are eligible for reimbursement.
-If a team does not use the full scholarship amount, it may apply the balance toward its participation in the 2015 championship.
+If a team does not use the full scholarship amount, it may apply the balance toward its participation in the 2017 championship.